Festivals & Events

 The history of the festival can be traced back almost 800 years to a Buddhist priest named Shoichi Kokushi.
 At that time, an epidemic spread across the city and Kokushi.
 Keen to prevent the spread of the disease, he was carried on a platform around the town praying and sprinkling holy water.
 This religious ceremony was held annually by the people of Hakata to prevent the disease from returning and gradually evolved into the Yamakasa festival we see today.

 Spectators throw water at the participants to keep then cool as they run the course.
-The floats are staggered and leave Kushida-jinja Shrine every five minutes, and the racing ends shortly after six in the morning.
+The floats are staggered and leave Kushida-jinja Shrine every five minutes, and the racing ends shortly after 6 a.m.

 Participants and many residents of Hakata refrain from eating cucumber over the festive period as the cross-section of a cucumber resembles the emblem of the festival's deity, Gion-sama, who is enshrined at Kushida-jinja Shrine.